Matt Konop: Czech liberation

 On April 30, 1945, the 2nd Infantry Division was moved under the command of General George S. Patton’s Third Army to take on the liberation of southern Czechoslovakia.
 When the division’s commander, General Robertson, learned of Konop’s ability to speak Czech (the division had no Czech translator), Konop was given the assignment to lead the division’s advance party into the country.
-On May 2, Konop and his jeep driver entered Czechoslovakia, and arrived in the village of Klenci, which happened to be the former home of Konop's maternal grandmother.
+On May 2, Konop and his jeep driver entered Czechoslovakia, and arrived in the market town of Klenčí pod Čerchovem, which happened to be the former home of Konop's maternal grandmother.
 In the town, they found a secret meeting of the local resistance.
 Konop informed the Czechs, in their language, that his division was coming to free their country.
 The men burst into a celebration of the news, and the Czechs were amazed that the first US Army officer to tell them they were free spoke their language and had a surname common to the area.

-By the time Konop made camp that night at the Benda family house in Klenci, word had spread among the Czechs in the area that they had been "liberated by one of our own."
-Two days later, on May 4, Konop entered the district capital city of Domazlice and found banners in the main square in Czech welcoming him as their liberator.
+By the time Konop made camp that night at the Benda family house in Klenčí pod Čerchovem, word had spread among the Czechs in the area that they had been "liberated by one of our own."
+Two days later, on May 4, Konop entered the district capital town of Domažlice and found banners in the main square in Czech welcoming him as their liberator.
 As the citizens celebrated the end of the six-year Nazi reign of terror, a group of people in the square recognized Konop, hoisted him upon their shoulders, and paraded him around the main square as a hero who had returned to free his people.

-Domazlice was officially liberated the next day, on May 5.
-Celebrations like the raucous one in Domazlice's main square occurred throughout the areas of Czechoslovakia liberated by the Americans over those early days in May, with Czech and American flags hoisted together, and citizens donning their native costumes to greet troops.
+Domažlice was officially liberated the next day, on May 5.
+Celebrations like the raucous one in Domažlice's main square occurred throughout the areas of Czechoslovakia liberated by the Americans over those early days in May, with Czech and American flags hoisted together, and citizens donning their native costumes to greet troops.

-On May 6, the division established its command post at its final destination of the war, the Czech city of Pilsen.
+On May 6, the division established its command post at its final destination of the war, the Czech city of Plzeň.
 The city was secured and the 2nd Infantry Division was positioned in the center of town.
 On May 7, General Robertson hosted a party at the division's headquarters, inviting representatives of the city, local artists, and other guests to celebrate with his staff.
 Since Konop could speak English and Czech, he acted as a Master of Ceremonies for the night, and at midnight announced at the event and over the town's loudspeakers that the war in Europe was over.
 A raucous celebration followed in the square.